Majjhima Nikāya 104

 Kathañcānanda, yebhuyyasikā hoti?

-And how is there the decision of a majority?
+And how is there majority decision?

 Te ce, ānanda, bhikkhū na sakkonti taṁ adhikaraṇaṁ tasmiṁ āvāse vūpasametuṁ.